 Reduction of Inflammation and Pain with PEMFs

-PEMF’s inhibit growth and the natural death of unwanted lymphocytes that decreases inflammation.
-The EMF inhibition of lymphocytes and then inflammatory processes appears to be most obvious 48 and 72 hours after EMF treatment and then the EMF effect seems to disappear.
+PEMFs inhibit growth and the natural death of unwanted lymphocytes that decreases inflammation.
+The PEMF inhibition of lymphocytes and then inflammatory processes appears to be most obvious 48 and 72 hours after PEMF treatment and then the PEMF effect seems to disappear.
 This indicates that the effects of PEMFs can work well with other natural treatments.

 Using PEMF Therapy for Tendonitis, Arthritis and Similar Conditions